netanelgilad/meteor-excel/README.md

 // Or you  can get an object with column headers as keys.
 var options = { header : ['title', 'fName', 'sName' ,'address' ] }

+// If options is empty or omitted, it should use the first-row headers by default.
+// However this doesn't seem to work with all Excel worksheets. var options = {}

 // Generate the JSON like so:
 var workbookJson = excel.utils.sheet_to_json( sheet, options );
 ```